 - Informing a third party entity (family member, friend, or neighbor) about your debt without your permission or contacting a third party even after knowing the debtor's contact information.

-- Not disclosing that the call was from a collection agency (known as no ID) or the name of the collection agency (Known as Foti violation).
+- Not disclosing that the call was from a collection agency (known as no ID) or the id of the collection agency (Known as Foti violation).

 What are your rights under the FDCPA?